curateteaching/digitalpedagogy/keywords/!template.md

 ## 3. Curatorial Statement (roughly 750-800 words, MLA Format)

-The curatorial statement expresses the curator’s vision of the keyword — what it means in a pedagogical context and how the curator has approached the task of curating pedagogical resources around it.
+The curatorial statement expresses your vision of the keyword — what it means in a pedagogical context and how you approached the task of curating pedagogical resources around it.
 Statements can include some or all of the following:

-* Vision statement (how does the curator envison or understand this keyword and its relation to pedagogy?)
+* Vision statement (how do you envison or understand this keyword and its relation to pedagogy?)
 * Scholarly rationale for selections
-* Criteria for selections (why were the specific curated resources were selected?)
+* Criteria for selections (why were the specific curated resources selected?)
-* Important issues (why teach this now? why does this topic matter for students? for faculty? for a field?)
+* Important issues (why teach this now? why does this topic matter for students? for faculty? for a field? what makes this keyword unique or exemplary for digital pedagogy?)
-* Intersections with curator’s pedagogical philosophy/teaching conditions (how and where does the curator teach issues related to this keyword? what course? with what learning expectations/outcomes in mind? with what resources?)
+* Particular intersections with your pedagogical philosophy/teaching conditions (how and where do you teach issues related to this keyword? in what course(s)? with what learning expectations/outcomes in mind? with or without what resources? what are your students' backgrounds, interests, or investments?)

-## 4. Curated Pedagogical Resources (10 Resources w/ metadata, screenshots, and 150-word annotations)
+## 4. Curated Pedagogical Resources (ten resources, each with metadata, a screenshot, and a 150-word annotation)

 Select ten pedagogical resources to feature for your keyword.
 Each resource should include: